btcpayserver/btcpayserver-doc/docs/LocalDev.md

 ## Prerequisites

-For the development environment you need to install these tools:
+For the **development environment** you need to install these tools:

 * [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download)
 * Docker: [Windows](https://docs.docker.com/docker-for-windows/install/) | [Mac OS](https://docs.docker.com/docker-for-mac/install/) | [Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

 ## Dependencies

-To execute tests and run the project for debugging, you need to run a number of dependencies.
+To execute tests and run the project for debugging, you need to run a number of **dependencies**.

 We wrapped all our dependencies in a docker-compose file that you can use to bootstrap the development environment:
 The file [BTCPayServer.Tests/docker-compose.yml](https://github.com/btcpayserver/btcpayserver/blob/master/BTCPayServer.Tests/docker-compose.yml) can be used to spin everything up: